skasim/gm-fabric-jvm/documentation/AnnounceAndBind.md

     -com.deciphernow.server.config.os.env.adminPort

-Point to the environment variable defining the http port.
+Point to the environment variable defining the HTTP port.
 The default value is __None__.
 This overrides __-com.deciphernow.server.config.rest.httpPort__ only if ENV is defined with a value.

     -com.deciphernow.server.config.os.env.httpPort

-Point to the environment variable defining the https port.
+Point to the environment variable defining the HTTPS port.
 The default value is __None__.
 This overrides __-com.deciphernow.server.config.rest.httpsPort__ only if ENV is defined with a value.

     -com.deciphernow.server.config.os.env.httpsPort

-Point to the environment variable defining the thrift port.
+Point to the environment variable defining the Thrift port.
 The default value is __None__.
 This overrides __-com.deciphernow.server.config.thrift.port__ only if ENV is defined with a value.

     -com.deciphernow.server.config.os.env.thriftPort